filianamaulidi/SQL-Tableau-Project-HR-Dashboard-/README.md

 ``` js
 CREATE DATABASE humanresources;
 ```
-+ **Table Creation:** Table named hr is created which is then will be used to save the values from csv file.
++ **Table Creation:** Table named 'hr' is created which is then will be used to save the values from csv file.
 ``` js
 CREATE TABLE hr (
     id VARCHAR(15),